 We offer four different certification options.
-Certification as a Fertility Massage Therapist, Prenatal Massage Therapist, Massage Doula, Infant Massage Therapist/Instructor.
+Certification as a Fertility Massage Therapist, Prenatal Massage Therapist, Massage Doula Support, Infant Massage Therapist/Instructor.

 To earn the title of Certified Prenatal Massage Therapist, you will complete two steps: Prenatal Massaege Fundamentals, and Prenatal Massage Techniques.

 Prenatal Massage Fundamentals is the first course in the prenatal massage certification and doula certification series, and is a pre-requisite to taking the prenatal or doula certification courses.
 With it, you earn 12 CEs (classified as cognitive, valid for states like Texas).
 It lays the groundwork by teaching you the cognitive, conceptual aspects of prenatal massage so that you can:

 - Explain how prenatal massage benefits the mother physically and emotionally.

 - List and describe pregnancy related complications and their symptoms that would contraindicate massage therapy.